gnuradio/hugo-website/content/grcon/grcon19/about.md

 GRCon is the annual GNU Radio conference, first held in 2011.
 With a stellar program and engaging events, our attendees report an extremely high satisfaction level year after year.
 In the GRCon16 Attendee Survey, 53% of conference attendees rated the conference as an overall five-out-of-five, and 42% rated it as a four-out-of-five.

-GRCon19 will continue many of the successful program aspects from previous years, and add some new items, as well.
+GRCon19 will be held in [Huntsville, Alabama](https://www.gnuradio.org/grcon/grcon19/huntsville/). and will continue many of the successful program aspects from previous years, and add some new items, as well.

 ## Conference Program